 Emergency Flotation System

 All DeepFlight subs come equipped with an emergency gasbag system, which is completely mechanically operated and independent from the rest of the sub.
 In case of emergency, inflating the gasbags will turn the sub into a giant yellow life raft.
-You can then easily open the hatch and climb out.
+You can then open the hatch and climb out on the surface.

 Redundant Life Support

-DeepFlight submarines come equipped with two independent oxygen supplies and two separate carbon dioxide filtration units, providing redundant safety for up to 24 hours of continuous operation.
-Easy to read digital instrumentation in the cockpit makes management of life support straightforward and user-friendly.
+DeepFlight submarines come equipped with two independent oxygen supplies and two separate carbon dioxide filtration units, providing redundant safety for up to 72 hours of continuous operation.
+DeepFlight submarines feature easy to read digital instrumentation in the cockpit, making management of life support straightforward and user-friendly.